 BBQ booking request for UEA students or staff for 12 or less attendees can be made using the online booking form below.
 In most cases, your request will automatically be processed and no additional paperwork will be required to be completed.
 A confirmation email will be sent to you confirming your booking.
 A copy of this email should be taken with you to the event in the case that Security wish to check your booking.

-Any BBQ booking request for more than 12 attendees will be classed as an Event and must be made as an application by a Student Club or Society or UEA School or Department.
+BBQ booking request for more than 12 attendees will be classed as an Event and must be made as an event application by a Student Club or Society or UEA School or Department.

-An Event Permission Form and Event Risk Assessment Form, along with any other necessary supporting documentation (certificates/insurances etc.) will be required to be completed.
-These documents are necessary to capture specific information relating to your BBQ, providing as much detail as possible, to ensure that we fully understand each event.
+A BBQ Event Permission Form and BBQ Event Risk Assessment Form, along with any other necessary supporting documentation (certificates/insurances etc.) shoudl be completed.
+These documents are necessary to capture specific information relating to your BBQ, and should provide as much detail as possible, to ensure that we fully understand each event.

 Any planned events on the Campus that include the use of a BBQ and any of the following criteria, must be agreed by the Head of Campus Support before it can go ahead.